stereobooster/stereobooster.com/content/posts/not-a-function/index.md

 };
 ```

-First, we need to define what is the same output means - how we define equality (or identity) for values in programming.
+First, we need to define what is the same output means - how we can compare two values in programming.

 ### Comparison